Bern's Steak House in Tampa, Florida, is an award-winning restaurant that has been satisfying carnivorous cravings for more than 60 years.

 - Chimichurri

-- Spicy BBQ Butter
+- Spicy BBQ butter

-- Cognac Au Poivre
+- Cognac au poivre

 - Bearnaise

-- Gorgonzola Fondue
+- Gorgonzola fondue

-- Pinot Noir Reduction
+- Pinot Noir reduction

-Conscious of everything I intended to eat before (and after) my entree arrived, I went with a relatively small 8-ounce filet mignon, cooked medium rare, with the cognac au poivre sauce.
+Conscious of everything I intended to eat before (and after) my entree arrived, I chose a relatively small 8-ounce filet mignon, cooked medium rare with a Cognac au poivre sauce.
+The tender steak was served with Bern's signature onion rings and string beans.
+I substituted Okinawa sweet potatoes for the standard baked potato to try something new.

-The steak was delicious and perfectly cooked, while the purple sweet potatoes, drenched in butter, lived up to their name.
+The steak was delicious and perfectly cooked, and the purple sweet potatoes, drenched in butter, lived up to their name.
 I had more than enough leftovers for lunch the next day.
+As did my dad, who enjoyed an enormous 14-ounce Delmonico steak.

 Related: Columbia Restaurant in Tampa

+Once we'd paid the bill, we were offered the kitchen tour.
+It brought diners past some other dining rooms and into the working kitchen.
+It's a nice segway to dessert and offers everyone the chance to stretch their legs a little.
 Assuming you want dessert and have told your server as much, you'll be led up a staircase (an elevator is also available) to the dessert room.

 The Harry Waugh Dessert Room

-The upstairs dessert room feels more intimate than the dining rooms on the ground floor.
-It's one of my favorite things about dining at Bern's.
+The Laxers opened the Harry Waugh Dessert Room in 1986, inspired by a visit with Harry Waugh, director of the French wine estate Chateau Latour.
+The upstairs dessert room feels more intimate than the dining rooms on the ground floor, which is one of my favorite things about dining at Bern's.
+Each of the 48 private tables is enclosed in repurposed wine casks made of California redwoods.

-Access to the Dessert Room at Bern's Steak House is included if you make a dinner reservation.
+Old-fashioned phones allow guests to access servers and control the type of music playing at their tables.
+Broadway, classical, contemporary, and jazz are options.
+Access to the Dessert Room at Bern's Steak House is included in a dinner reservation.
 However, you can also reserve a table there independently.
+It'd be a fun and budget-friendly way to celebrate a special occasion.

 Dessert Menu

-The dessert menu features coffees, after-dinner cocktails such as a Steakhouse Irish Coffee and Just One 'Smore with Michter's Bourbon, campfire s'mores tea cordial, hazelnut liqueur, and creme de cacao.
+The dessert menu features coffees and after-dinner cocktails, such as a Steakhouse Irish Coffee and Just One 'Smore with Michter's Bourbon, campfire s'mores tea cordial, hazelnut liqueur, and creme de cacao.
+If you make it past the decadent drinks, chocolate indulgences await.
+I have fond memories of the Peanut Butter Truffle I ordered in 2013.

 Oreo brownie, crunchy peanut butter, peanut butter mousse, caramel milk chocolate mousse, and peanut butter fudge swirl ice cream conspire to satisfy your sweet tooth.
+Dark chocolate cake, tiramisu, and a s'mores brownie also sounded terrific.
+Bern's Steak House flambees two desserts tableside: Banana's Foster and Baked Alaska.

-The Baked Alaska was as described, with the ice cream sandwiched between vanilla cake on the bottom and the toasted meringue on top.
+When she placed the blue fire before me, it was faintly flickering.
+I waited until it burned off completely and then dug into my dessert.
+The Baked Alaska was as described, with the ice cream sandwiched between vanilla cake on the bottom and toasted meringue on top.
 It was as fun to look at as it was to eat.

-Related: The CURRENT Hotel in Tampa
+Related: Staying at The CURRENT Hotel

 By now, I hope you can see how Bern's Steak House delivers a one-of-a-kind experience in Tampa, Florida.
+From the dry-aged steaks to a world-class wine list, you're in for a fantastic eating experience here.

 Visit Bern's in Tampa